-How to Install Cork Flooring
+How to Install a Floating Cork Floor

 Choose the longest wall that will be parallel to the plank floor.
 Tap a nail part way into the old floor 1/2" from the wall at each end of the room.
 String a line between the nails 3/4" above floor level.
 Use this string as a guideline for the first row of planks.
 The 1/2" space from the wall allows room for expansion.
 Shuffle the natural cork planks for the best visual mix.